RAP-group/empathy_intonation_perc/docs/pre_reg/preregistration_empathy.md

 learning to be moderate in terms of the criteria set forth for L2 research by Plonsky et al. (2015?)
 (Cohen’s D = 0.600, Pearson’s r = 0.287).
-Based on this assumption, we estimate that we will need 94 participants to have an 80% chance of capturing the proficiency effect with a type II error rate of 5%.
-Our hypothesis related to empathy as a possible mediator of perceptual learning is exploratory and thus we do not base our sample size estimate on any parameter estimates related to this effect.
+Based on this assumption, we estimate that we will need 94 participants to have and 80% chance of capturing the proficiency effect with a type II error rate of 5%.
+Our hypotheses related to empathy as a possible mediator of perceptual learning is exploratory and thus we do not base our sample size estimate on any parameter estimates related to this effect.
 That being said, we believe the aforementioned exploratory